I almost stopped blogging this month. Read on to learn what happened and why I didn’t quit.

 - Create more freebies for my posts and keep building that mailing list (5 more new freebies made and released!)

-- Keep working on Elite Blog Academy (done!)
+- Keep working on my blogging course (done!)

 - Send out weekly newsletters (3 newsletters sent this month, so close but not quite!)